Katlego909/funti3r_icp/README.md

   npm install
 ```

-Run the command to list a list identities
+Run the command to list the current identities

 ```bash
 #lists the current identities